-Many parents wonder if there are benefits of audiobooks for kids.
-The short answer is – yes, audiobooks and read to me books offer many benefits for children, no matter where they are in their reading journey.
+Many parents wonder about the benefits of audiobooks for kids.
+They ask themselves - are audiobooks as good as reading?
+The short answer is – yes.
+Audiobooks and read along books for kids offer many benefits, no matter where your child is at in their reading journey.

-Listening to audiobooks supports language development, helps children build relationships with others, and promotes lifelong learning.
+For instance, listening to audiobooks supports language development, helps children build relationships with others, and promotes lifelong learning.
 From a young age, listening plays a vital role in developing one’s ability to read.
-Thus, audiobooks and read to me books provide children with an educational source of entertainment while helping them develop the skills needed to become proficient readers.
+Thus, audiobooks and read to me books provide children with an educational source of entertainment and help them develop the skills needed to become proficient readers.

 What is an audiobook, exactly?

 An audiobook is a recording of a book read aloud.
-Therefore, audiobooks allow kids to listen to books rather than read the text.
-Audiobooks can be accessed through any device that supports audio streaming.
-This includes smartphones, computers, and tablets.
+Audiobooks allow kids to listen to stories rather than read the text.
+Audiobooks can be accessed through any device that supports audio streaming, including smartphones, computers, and tablets.

 Audiobooks vs Read to Me Books